-94 Content of notice
+96 Content of notice

-When notice of an application must be given in terms of section 92 or served in terms of section 93, the notice must contain the following information:
+When notice of an application must be given in terms of section 94 or served in terms of section 95, the notice must contain the following information:

-- (a) the details of the applicant; - (b) identify the land or land unit to which the application relates by giving the property description and the physical address;

-- (c) state the intent and purpose of the application; - (d) state that a copy of the application and supporting documentation will be available for viewing during the hours and at the place mentioned in the notice; - (e) state the contact details of the relevant municipal employee; - (f) invite members of the public to submit written comments, objections or representations together with the reasons therefor in respect of the application; - (g) state in which manner comments, objections or representations may be submitted; - (h) state the date by when the comments, objections or representations must be submitted which may not be less than 30 days from the date on which the notice was given; - (i) state that any person who cannot write may during office hours attend at an address stated in the notice where a named staff member of the Municipality will assist that person to transcribe that person's objections, comments or representations.
+- (a) the name, identity number, physical address and contact details of the applicant; - (b) identify the land or land unit to which the application relates by giving full description of the property and the physical address (street name and number); - (c) state the intent and purpose of the application; - (d) state that a copy of the application and supporting documentation will be available for viewing during the hours and at the place mentioned in the notice; - (e) state the contact details of the relevant municipal employee; - (f) invite members of the public to submit written comments or objections together with the reasons therefor in respect of the application; - (g) state in which manner comments or objections may be submitted; - (h) state the date by when the comments or objections must be submitted which must not be less than 30 days from the date on which the notice was given; - (i) state that any person who cannot write may during office hours attend at an address stated in the notice where a named staff member of the Municipality will assist that person to transcribe that person's objections or comments.

-95 Additional methods of public notice
+97 Additional methods of public notice

-(1) If the Municipality considers notice in accordance with sections 92 or 93 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application:
+(1) If the Municipality considers notice in accordance with sections 94 or 95 to be ineffective or the Municipality decides to give notice of any application in terms of this By-law, the Municipality may on its own initiative or on request require an applicant to follow one or more of the following methods to give additional public notice of an application:

-- (a) to display a notice contemplated in section 92 of a size of at least 60 cm by 42 cm on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - the notice must be displayed for a minimum of 30 days during the period that the public may comment on the application; - the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application;

-- (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application.
+- (a) to display a notice contemplated in section 94 of a size of at least 42 cm by 30 cm (A3 size) on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - the notice must be displayed for a minimum of 21 days during the period that the public may comment on the application; - the applicant must, within 21 days from the last day of display of the notice, submit to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from nearby and one from across the street. - (b) to convene a meeting for the purpose of informing the affected members of the public of the application; - (c) to broadcast information regarding the application on a local radio station in a specified language; - (d) to hold an open day or public meeting to notify and inform the affected members of the public of the application; - (e) to publish the application on the Municipality's website for the duration of the period that the public may comment on the application; or - (f) to obtain letters of consent or objection to the application.